muratk3n/thirdwave/en/tweets/2020/week20a.md

 ---

-Eeeww bur priv sector is the only source of innovation bro...
+Eeeww but priv sector is the only source of innovation bro...

 "Frontier’s Bankruptcy Reveals Why Big ISPs Choose to Deny Fiber to So Much of America"